apache/flink-cdc/docs/content/docs/faq/faq.md

 ### Q4: The job reports an error replication slot "XXXX" is active.
 What should I do?

 Currently, Flink Postgres CDC does not release the slot manually after the job exits.
-There are two ways to solve this problem

-- Go to Postgres and manually execute the following command
+Go to Postgres and manually execute the following command.

 ```
 select pg_drop_replication_slot('rep_slot');